 Regulatory agencies engage regularly with manufacturers to assess their clinical development plans and to approve constituent studies.
 They are also responsible for assessing manufacturing quality.

 In the development phase, regulatory agencies have traditionally needed high-quality ‘explanatory’ trials to give unbiased estimates of efficacy and safety.
-However, they have become increasingly interested in the need to collect data on safety and efficacy post-authorisation as well as the balance of efficacy (benefit) and risk.
+However, they have become increasingly interested in the need to collect data on safety and efficacy post-authorisation and the balance of efficacy (benefit) and risk (harm).

 There are opportunities for manufacturers to engage formally with regulatory agencies throughout medicine development, and to participate in collaborative scientific advice sessions with HTA agencies.